fabri1983/eternity2_solver/README.md

 **Profiles (use -P)**
 - java7, java8: for execution with either JVM.
+- java10, java11: previous to build with either profile you need to edit `pom.xml` -> `plugin proguard-maven-plugin` -> `configuration`  -> `libs`: remove rt.jar and jsse.jar
 - jrockit: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version).
 - mpje: intended for running in cluster/multi-core environment using MPJExpress api.
+Currently compiles to java 10.
 - java8native: only intended for Graal SubstrateVM native image generation.